Nikolay-Lysenko/pymixer/README.md

 It is a library for mixing input MIDI and/or WAV files to output WAV files.
 To convert MIDI to WAV, [[Sine]thesizer](https://github.com/Nikolay-Lysenko/sinethesizer) and [FluidSynth](https://github.com/FluidSynth/fluidsynth) are used.

+Although modern DAWs have a lot more features, there is a strong reason to consider this minimalistic tool.
+A mixing project becomes more reproducible and more comprehensible if all steps are listed sequentially in a text file instead of being scattered over multiple GUIs (probably, with drop-down menus or nested screens).

 To start with, there is a [tutorial](https://github.com/Nikolay-Lysenko/pymixer/blob/master/docs/tutorial.ipynb) where this library is used for generating polyphonic audio from MIDI representation of a demo fugue.

-To get more information, one can read docstrings from the source code.
+If something is not covered by the tutorial, try to read docstrings from the source code.
 These docstrings are informative enough.

 ## Installation